huangli712/iQIST/docs/src/ch01/components.md

 * **NARCISSUS** Component
 * **MANJUSHAKA** Component

-For the details of these quantum impurity solvers, please see the chapter [Quantum impurity solvers](../ch04/index.md).
+For the details of these quantum impurity solvers, please see the chapter [Quantum Impurity Solvers](../ch04/index.md).

 ---